 The town of Oatman was named after Olive Oatman, a young girl traveling west with a group of Latter Day Saints to establish a Mormon colony in California.
 Along the way, in 1850, she was captured by the Yavapai tribe in Arizona, where she was held captive for five years until being released nearby the modern-day location of Oatman in 1855.

-Just years later, in 1863, mountain man Johnny Moss struck gold in Oatman, and since, both its population and its gold exports have boomed.
-This boom lasted until 1941, when the United States entered World War II and ordered all Oatman miners to stop mining for gold and to instead excavate minerals for use in World War II.
+In 1863 mountain man Johnny Moss struck gold in Oatman, after which its population and gold exports boomed.
+This boom lasted until 1941 when the United States entered World War II and ordered all Oatman miners to stop mining for gold and to instead excavate minerals for use in World War II.
 By that time, however, Oatman had already generated a whopping $40 million in gold revenue ($2.6 billion in today’s market prices).

 Nowadays, visitors to Oatman can pet the burros, admire classic car shows, and watch the daily gunfight shootouts in the streets.
 On Independence Day, contestants can compete in the Oatman Egg Fry, where participants attempt to cook an egg on the hot sidewalk (with the help of a solar cooker).

 Found throughout Oatman are Route 66 souvenir shops, glasses shiners, and the Oatman Hotel, which is an attraction in itself.
-Now a restaurant and bar, visitors to the Oatman Hotel can sign one dollar bills and tape them onto the ceiling and the walls, adding to the decor of thousands and thousands of signed bills.
-Also found in the hotel is the honeymoon suite, once shared by actors Clarke Gable and Carole Lombard after their 1939 wedding in Kingman.
-The hotel is also the home of “Oatie the Ghost”, the poltergeist of William Ray Flour, an Irish miner who died at the hotel in 1930 after drinking too much alcohol.
+Now a restaurant and bar, visitors to the Oatman Hotel can sign one-dollar bills and tape them onto the ceiling and the walls, adding to the decor of thousands and thousands of signed bills.
+Also found in the hotel is the honeymoon suite, once shared by actors Clark Gable and Carole Lombard after their 1939 wedding in Kingman.
+The hotel is also the home of “Oatie the Ghost,” the poltergeist of William Ray Flour, an Irish miner who died at the hotel in 1930 after drinking too much alcohol.

 Oatman is one of the most distinctive attractions on Route 66, and fortunately, the burros blocking the road won’t let you drive by without taking a look around.